Andrii-Posternak/cocktails/README.md

   any page.
 - To remove cocktails or ingredients from the favorites, click the button "Remove" on any page.
-- To switch between main pages and pages of selected cocktails and ingredients are used navigation in the page header.
+- To switch between main pages and pages of favorites cocktails and ingredients are used navigation in the page header.
 - To switch between light and dark theme is necessary toggle the switch in the page header.